country-regions/country-region-selector/README.md

 region fields to be prefilled with the appropriate value on page load.
 To do that, just add a `data-default=""` attribute to each element containing the country / region value last saved.

+### List of data-* attributes

+This lists all the available data-* attributes that you can add to the country/region fields to customize the appearance and behaviour.

+##### country fields

+- `data-region-id` - required.
+This should contain the ID of the region field that it's being mapped to.
+- `data-default-option` - optional.
+Default: "Select country".
+This determines the default, blank option display value.

+##### region fields
+- `data-blank-option` - before the user selects a country, there's a single <option> displayed which by default is the "-" character.
+- `data-default-option` - optional.
+Default: "Select region".
+This determines the default, blank option display value that shows up after a user has selected a country.

 ### Notes for Developers